haskell/cabal/doc/cabal-commands.rst

     Set verbosity level (0–3, default is 1).

 ``cabal check`` mimics Hackage's requirements: if no error or warning is reported, Hackage should accept your package.
+If errors are present ``cabal check`` exits with ``1`` and Hackage will refuse the package.

 cabal sdist
 ^^^^^^^^^^^